FrankenApps/ElectronApeMemoryGame/README.md

 ## Installation

-You will need node.js and electron installed on your machine.
+You will need node.js installed on your machine.

 1. Install electron if you haven't already: ```$ npm install -g electron-prebuilt```
 2. Clone the Repo: ```$ git clone https://github.com/FrankenApps/ElectronApeMemoryGame```